chinchang/IsoBlocks/README.md

 What is it?
 -----------

 IsoBlocks is an experimental library to create eye-candy isometric texts.
-It is written in ++coffeescript++, uses ++CSS3 transforms++ for creating the cubes and ++CSS3 transitions++ for the animation.
+It is written in **coffeescript**, uses **CSS3 transforms** for creating the cubes and **CSS3 transitions** for the animation.

 Usage
 -----